About the Journal

 Authors whose manuscripts are accepted for publication will be expected to submit a brief (50–75-word) biographical statement for the “Contributors” section.
 Examples of past bionotes can be found in previous SERAS issues or are available, upon request, from the editor.

-elsewhere and should not be under review for publication elsewhere.
+published elsewhere and should not be under review for

-expressed and the accuracy of facts published in articles, reviews, and
+for opinions expressed and the accuracy of facts published in

-scholarly notes rests solely with the individual authors.
+articles, reviews, and scholarly notes rests solely with the

 Please direct any general or article-related inquiries to the editors: